 I spent TEN YEARS planning cleanses, diets, work out plans, new hobbies (belly dancing, anyone??) in the name of good health or weight loss when it was really about gaining control over my intense alcohol and carbohydrate cravings.

-At least now, I can watch myself and discern whether I am making the second batch of brownies this weekend because of uncomfortable feelings, out of control hormones or some other aspect of poor self-care.
-I will discuss much more about self-care in future posts.
+At least now, I can watch myself and discern whether I am making the second batch of brownies this weekend because of uncomfortable feelings, out-of-control hormones or some other aspect of poor self-care.
+Note to self: more about self-care in future posts.

-Below are the stages of change that I learned about in the intensive outpatient program (IOP) I attended to get sober from alcohol.
+Below are the stages of change that I learned about in the intensive outpatient program (IOP) I attended seven years ago to get sober from alcohol.

 The consequences of the behavior have not caught up to us yet and we are not seriously considering any change.
 If there were attempts at change in the past, we have given up.
 This is where we are in total denial.

 While we continue to engage in the behavior, we recognize that there are good reasons to change.
 Yet, we hesitate.
 We are ambivalent.
 We just can’t imagine what life would look like without x, y or z.
 We might start to some research on how others have made the change.

 We have decided that we need to make a change and consider our options for doing so.
 We might make minor adjustments in our behavior.
 For example, we might try drinking only on weekends or having dessert only on special occasions.